- Scientists can figure out how old rivers are by examining the valleys, mountains, and other geological areas surrounding them.

 6. Ohio River: 2.5-3 Million Years Ago

 The Ohio River is believed to have formed somewhere between 2.5 and 3 million years ago.
 The cause of this river’s formation was the damming of the Teays River by the Laurentide Ice Sheet.
 The river water from the Teays River could no longer reach its outflow, so it began to drain to the south and eventually formed this river.

 The Ohio River’s outflow is the Mississippi River, another vast river network in the United States.

 5. Columbia River: 6-17 Million Years Old

 The Columbia River is between 6 and 17 million years old, and it flows from parts of Canada through the state of Washington and then some of Oregon before reaching its outlet in the Pacific Ocean.
-The Columbia River was formed through significant volcanic activity that impacted the Pacific Northwest.
+The Columbia River was formed through a significant volcanic activity that impacted the Pacific Northwest.

 Eventually, the Columbia Plateau was altered to such a great extent that the Columbia River took on its present course.